 Adrenaline autoinjectors for general use are most likely to be used when:

-- An individual who is known to be at risk of anaphylaxis does not have their own device immediately accessible or the device is out of date; or
+- An individual who is known to be at risk of anaphylaxis does not have their own device immediately accessible or the device is out of date.

-- A second dose of adrenaline is required before an ambulance has arrived; or
+- A second dose of adrenaline is required before an ambulance has arrived.

-- An individual's device has misfired or accidentally been discharged; or
+- An individual's device has misfired or accidentally been discharged.

-- A previously diagnosed individual with mild allergy who was not prescribed an adrenaline autoinjector has their first episode of anaphylaxis; or less commonly
+- A previously diagnosed individual with mild allergy who was not prescribed an adrenaline autoinjector has their first episode of anaphylaxis.

-- An undiagnosed individual is having a first episode of anaphylaxis and was not previously known to be at risk (e.g. a child having their first reaction at school).
+- An undiagnosed individual is having their first episode of anaphylaxis, and was not previously known to be at risk (e.g. a child having their first reaction at school).
 This is dependent on (a) local policies that allow administration under those circumstances, and (b) education of caregivers about the recognition of anaphylaxis and training in adrenaline autoinjector administration.

 Using another person's adrenaline autoinjector device